|

 still popular.
 You could get just about anything in one format or another

-here religiously until my early 30s.
-I still collect the band today, but as I
+artists included here religiously until my early 30s.
+I still collect the

 have enjoyed collecting over the years, and still collect them all in a more

 scaled back, reasonable fashion.
-In fact, my reason of putting this site
+In fact, my initial reason of putting this site

 together was to share my vast collection and resources with fellow fans from